BigCorvus/ZeroWatch-v1.1/README.md

 -I equipped mine with a QI inductive charging pad<br />

 The software is based on Dan Geigers ingenious menu structure which enables you to add new apps easily.
-It's quite raw but optimized for power consumption.
-With the 403030 lipo I can get 8 days of standby time with bluetooth constantly advertising.
+It's quite raw and buggy but demonstrates most features and is optimized for power consumption.
+With the 403030 lipo I can get 8 days of standby time with bluetooth constantly advertising and the ATSAMD21's inbuilt RTC running.